Honors & Awards

-Owen began his junior year by partaking in the team's first tournament, the Duke/Rod Myers Invitational.
+Tanner Owen began his junior year by partaking in the team's first tournament, the Duke/Rod Myers Invitational.
 He finished second amongst all NU golfers with a 228 (+12) over three rounds.
-His round came on Sunday, Sept.
-9 when he shot a 74 (+2).
 He followed that up the next weekend at the Cardinal Regional Challenge when he shot a 216 (+3).
-Owen tied a career-low score for a round on day two of the tournament after firing a 68 (-3).
+Owen tied a career-low score 68 (-3) on the second day of the tournament.
 Owen tied for first among NU golfers at the William H. Tucker Invitational after shooting a 223 (+7) over three rounds.
 In his final two rounds of the fall, Owen took his game to an entirely new level.
 He finished tied for 21st overall at the Fighting Irish Classic after a three-round score of 210 (-3), which tied his career-best 54-hole score.
 He finished out the fall by firing a 212 (-4) at the Quail Valley Intercollegiate, which put him in a tie for 12th overall.
 He tied his career-best single-round score when he shot a 68 (-3) in the second round.
 Owen holds the team's lowest stroke average heading into the spring, with a 72.60 strokes per round average.

 Owen competed in six of Nebraska's 10 tournaments as a freshman in 2016-17 while also competing in all three matches for the Huskers at the Big Ten Match Play Championships.
 He finished his first season with a 75.76 stroke average over 17 rounds, while carding three rounds better than par.
 He opened his college career by earning a lineup appearance at the season-opening Badger Invitational.
 He was NU's No. 4 finisher in Wisconsin, closing the tournament in a tie for 39th while carding a career-best, one-under-par 71 in the final round.
 His three-round tournament score of 224 at the Badger Invite was also a career best.
 He was back in the Big Red lineup at the Ram Masters Invitational, where he opened with a one-over-par 71, but settled for a 231 as NU's No. 5 finisher.
 Off the course, Owen was named to the Nebraska Scholar-Athlete Honor Roll and Tom Osborne Citizenship Team.